infor-design/enterprise-wc/doc/TESTING.md

 Walk through [this video](https://www.youtube.com/watch?v=LM4yqrOzmFE) for a great description on this process.

+### Running tests locally

+You may want to run the test commands in a few ways depending what your doing.

+- Full build, test run and coverage.
+This requires building and generating coverage so takes a while.
+Use command `npm run test:coverage`
+- Full test run and coverage.
+If the code did not change and only tests did.
+You may want to skip the build step to save time.
+Use command `test:coverage:no-build`
+- Running or debugging a few tests.
+If the code did not change and your not interested in coverage you can run a single component tests.
+Use command `npx playwright test -- alert`

 ## Visual Regression tests

 We are using [percy.io](https://docs.percy.io/docs/puppeteer) for visual regression tests.

-### Running tests locally

 To run this you need to add the `PERCY_TOKEN` to your bashrc from the [percy settings page](https://percy.io/Infor-Design-System/IDS-Web-Components/settings).

 Then run the command `npx percy exec -- npm run test`